| Barry MacDonnell's

 (1) Most often you probably just type a word or phrase into the (Edit, Find and Replace) "Find:" field, (possibly) make various selections from the Find and Replace dialog's menu [also see other Tips below], then either search for the item with one of the Find buttons or replace the item in the document with whatever you typed into the Replace field.

 You can also find and/or replace format codes using

 the Find and Replace dialog's menu Match>Codes and/or

 Replace>Codes choices.
 You might have to scroll down the list to

 find some codes.
+You must have Reveal Codes open (on the View menu) to search for format codes.
 [See Tips below for some limitations when searching for format codes.]

 Alternatively, you can -

 (2) just select the words (and/or format codes), then bring up the F&R dialog (Edit, Find and Replace or Ctrl+F), and the words (and/or codes) will be automatically entered in the Find field; or